Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method

-However, our method relies on different error estimates for defining the metric tensor along with a mesh functional approach (see Section 2.1).
-If a source term is added, say $c\in L^{\infty}(0,T;L^{\infty}(\Omega))$, then it has been proposed that the FE perturbation parameters should take into account this source term \cite{codina2000stabilized,franca2000improved,knopp2002stabilized,lube2006residual}.
+However, our method relies on different error estimates for defining the metric tensor along with a mesh functional approach.
+When a reaction/source term is present, stabilization parameters must be modified to account for its contribution to the residual, as discussed in \cite{codina2000stabilized,franca2000improved,knopp2002stabilized,lube2006residual}.